franchsli/whatsapp_clone_django/README.md

     - Rename sender user field from message.
     - Add the create chats logic.
     - Improve readibility and scalability of consumers.
+    **MUST DO** Make it so you can add contacts and create chats selecting contacts.